 Tom uses bankruptcy in lieu of posting a bond, and once bonded, dismisses his Chapter 11 filing.
 Audre remains in bankruptcy.
+The bond then allows Tom to appeal the divorce court ruling, forcing Catherine, with Nachshin now resigned, to 'syndicate' her defense by literally selling shares in any eventual recovery to Tom's business enemies, most notoriously Steven Sanford and Steve Greenberg, who operated acompany called Anametrics, which was located above the Rainbow Room on the 67th floor of Rockefeller Center-an office known as Top of the Rock (far above the Radio City Music Hall where Tom's Rockette friend had performed).

-The bond then allows Tom to appeal the divorce court ruling, forcing Catherine, with Nachshin now resigned, to 'syndicate' her defense by literally selling shares in any eventual recovery to Tom's business enemies, most notoriously Steven Sanford and Steve Greenberg, who operated a company called Anametrics, which was located THE SAN DIEGO UNION-TRIBUNE .
+THE SAN DIEGO UNION-TRIBUNE .
 THURSDAY, FEBRUARY 2, 1995